 In this day and age, when a lot of us are more familiar with railways as places that after being abandoned make for great rails to trails, we just don’t understand how important railways were to the development of young Canada.
 Anyone who can do simple math knows that because this is our 150th anniversary that Canada first became a country in 1867, but with only four provinces – Ontario, Quebec, Nova Scotia and New Brunswick.
 Manitoba came on board in 1870 and in 1871 the two colonies of Vancouver Island and British Columbia agreed to join on one big condition – build a railway connecting BC to the rest of Canada by 1881.
 That promise is described in this interpretive panel on the 1885 trail.

 Before continuing, I need to take a moment to talk about Sir.
 John A. in the context of those misguided few, teachers no less, who are calling for the removal of his name from Canadian monuments because the residential school program was started during his tenure as Prime Minister.
-Like 95% of educated people of his time Sir John A. believed, honestly I think, that the way forward for aboriginal people was to adopt to ‘Western civilization’ and abandon their traditional way of life.
+First of all, it wasn’t.
+It was started by the second administration, that of Liberal Alexander MacKenzie.
+True when MacDonald returned to power he did not change things Like 95% of educated people of his time Sir John A. believed, honestly I think, that the way forward for aboriginal people was to adopt to ‘Western civilization’ and abandon their traditional way of life.
 The fact that this was an historical error of major proportions with disastrous consequences for Canada’s aboriginal people’s is not disputed.
 However, the last residential school did not close until 1996 – yes, you read that right, 1996.
-Long before then the negative consequences of the program were well known, something that can’t be said about Sir John A. So, long story short, if Sir John A. goes down, so does every Prime Minister in Canada after him up to and including Pierre Trudeau, Wilfred Laurier, Mackenzie King, Lester Pearson and Louis St. Laurent.
+Long before then, the negative consequences of the program were well known, something that can’t be said about Sir John A. So, long story short, if Sir John A. goes down, so does every Prime Minister in Canada after him up to and including Pierre Trudeau, Wilfred Laurier, Mackenzie King, Lester Pearson and Louis St. Laurent.
 Talk about a slippery slope!

 OK, with that rant out of the way let’s get on with the story.
 Getting through the rockies was always going to be the toughest part of building the railway and the toughest nut to crack was right here in modern day Glacier National Park.
 It was not until the Canadian Pacific hired American surveyor Major A.B.Rogers in 1881 that the pass that now bears his name was discovered and we are now standing on the railbed that he laid out at that time.
 It is now part of Rogers Pass National Historic Site which preserves a portion of the original route and includes an interpretive centre as well.
 Sir John A. kept his promise to BC, albeit four years late and not without the greatest scandal in Canadian history that drove him from office for five years.
 The last spike was driven at Craigellachie, not too far west of here in 1885.
 I believe it was the single most important nation building event in Canadian history and looking at this original bridge I can almost feel the history beneath my feet.